etsa2103/flexbot_capstone/README.md

 - **Flashing Custom Operating System** — This section covers the steps of flashing our custom Linux Operating System on a micro sd card and installing it on the Flexbots low level computer.
 - **Network Setup** — Setting IPs so the low and high level CPUs can communicate.
 - **Setting up system services** — Creating system services that auto launch scripts for arming motors and setting up communication between the low and high level CPUs.
-- **File system** — Summary of each file and its specific use in the flexbot system

 > **Note:** This repo assumes it has been installed at the base of the root directory on the low level cpu.